duartej/PyAnUtils/README.md

 -------
   1. Modules
   ----------
    * PyAnUtils.plotsytyles:    ROOT styles
    * PyAnUtils.pyanfunctions:  bunch of functions
+   * PyAnUtils.histocontainer: helper class to plot histograms
-   * jobSender: [Subpackage]  bunch of class, functions and scripts related with sending jobs to a scientific cluster
+   * jobSender: [Subpackage]   bunch of classes, functions and scripts related with sending jobs to a scientific cluster
    * dvAnUtils: [Subpackage]   software specific for the displaced vertex ATLAS' analysis
    * mtgAnUtils:[Subpackge]    software specific for the Muon Spectrometer Geometry ATLAS' analysis

   2. Scripts
   ------------